wovo/torsor/readme.md

 ------------------------------------------------------------------------------
 ## Use

-The library is a single header file, so you can copy it to some suitable place where your compiler can find it and insert
+The library is the single header file library/torsor.hpp, so you can copy it to some suitable place (where your compiler can find it) and insert

 ```C++
 #include <torsor.hpp>